Alt Text Here Alt Text Here

 Llandegla Forest, Wales

 The Clwydian Range (The Clwyds) and Dee Valley sit along the Welsh boarders.
 For day-trippers from the Northwest of England’s big cities (Manchester & Liverpool) they’re a short drive.
 The trail centre at Llandegla Forest is an obvious place to begin exploring the area.
-The trails, which range from easy to expert, are well maintained and start from the parking.
+The trails range from easy to expert, are well maintained and start from the parking.
 Recent additions to the black trail network give advanced riders and adrenaline junkies something to smile about: “B-Line” and “Parallel Universe” are epic.
-The centre’s café is legendary and a perfect finishing spot.
-Beyond the borders of the trail centre the Dee Valley and the Clwyds hide an abundance of trails to be discovered..
+The centre’s café is a perfect finishing spot.
+Beyond the borders of the trail centre the Dee Valley and the Clwyds hide an abundance of trails to be discovered.
 Find out more here

 Fort William, Scotland

 The UCI Downhill World Cup has taken place at Fort William since 2002.
-The event was the spark that ignited Scotland’s obsession with mountain biking and its venue, the Nevis Range, holds a special place in British Mountain Bikers’ hearts.
+The event was the spark that ignited Scotland’s obsession with mountain biking.
 The Lower Forest Trails, which are designed to suit all abilities, weave their way around the base of Ben Nevis.
 More experienced riders come for the three downhill trails which are accessible by Gondola.
-Two are graded expert, including the World Cup track, but there’s now a new blue trail for mortals to enjoy too..
+Two are graded expert, including the World Cup track, but there’s now a new blue trail for mortals to enjoy too.
 Find out more here

 Cannock Chase, Staffordshire

 40 minutes north of Birmingham is Cannock Chase.
 An Area of Outstanding Natural Beauty, the trails here are the result of 34,000 hours of trail digging.
 Free to ride, the gentle berms and rollers of Perry’s Trail make it a perfect starting point for fledgeling bikers.
 The 23Km long “Monkey Trail” is fast and flowing, tight and technical, and is a good test of any rider.
-Next to the cross-country loops is Stile Cop Bike Park for the brave..
+Next to the cross-country loops is Stile Cop Bike Park.
 Find out more here

 ENJOY THE RIDE!